llinno/ranked-utility/README.md

+Here are the changes I made:
+- Updated the README file to reflect my customizations
+- Fixed a bug in the ranking calculation
+- Added new utility functions for data processing

 # Ranked Bedwars Utility Bot

 A comprehensive Discord bot designed to enhance the Ranked Bedwars community with powerful moderation, ticketing, and utility features.